CSCfi/rahti-user-guide/docs/index.md

+\if{LDAP_LOGIN_SUPPORT}
+!!! note
+    If you have access to \env{SYSTEM_NAME} via multiple CSC computing projects, you may need to explicitly specify which one to use when creating OpenShift projects.
+For more information, see the [projects and quota documentation page](/usage/projects_and_quota).
+\endif

 Welcome to the \env{SYSTEM_NAME} container cloud!
 If you are not yet familiar with container technology or container orchestration systems such as Kubernetes or OpenShift, you could start by reading a generic introduction to